-Corporate Services is a fully-owned subsidiary of the Euronext group helping listed companies to make the most effective use of capital markets and supporting organisations with innovative solutions and tailor-made advisory services in Governance (iBabs), Compliance (Complylog), Communication (Company Webcast) and Investor Relations (Advisory and IR Solutions).
-Corporate Services already serves more than 4,500 clients in over 30 countries, of which 1,000+ are listed companies.
+Corporate Services is a fully-owned subsidiary of the Euronext Group helping listed companies to make the most effective use of capital markets and supporting organisations with innovative solutions and tailor-made advisory services in Governance (iBabs), Compliance (ComplyLog), Communication (Company Webcast) and Investor Relations (Advisory and IR Solutions).
+Corporate Services already serves more than 4,800 clients in over 30 countries, of which 1,000+ are listed companies.

-- IBabs, enables a significant reduction of paper consumption through paperless and digital meetings management solutions which supports the adoption of best practices in terms of good Corporate Governance and enables a more collaborative, secured, efficient and informed decision-making process within board of directors and Executive Committees; - IntegrityLog helps companies to ensure a transparent and ethical governance through a dedicated whistleblowing tool; - Insiderlog automates the management of inside information and insider lists for both issuers and their professional advisors and therefor compliance with EU Market Abuse Regulation ("MAR"); - Company Webcast, market leader in webcast and webinar solutions, reduces the negative environmental impacts of transportation through remote and digital conferences, while making sure that companies deliver regular communication; - advisory and investor relations ("IR") Solutions, supports listed companies to meet ESG requirements in a context of increasing compliance and transparency requirement, growing involvement of shareholders in Corporate Governance, and pressure from rating agencies on companies.
-This support consists in several offers, namely: - the "Shareholder Analysis" offer allows issuers to have a clearer understanding of the shareholding structure, proactive communication and rationalised targeting of investors,
+- iBabs enables a significant reduction of paper consumption through paperless and digital meetings management solutions which supports the adoption of best practices in terms of good Corporate Governance and enables a more collaborative, secured, efficient and informed decision-making process within Board of Directors and Executive Committees. - IntegrityLog helps companies to ensure a transparent and ethical governance through a dedicated whistleblowing tool. - InsiderLog automates the management of inside information and insider lists for both issuers and their professional advisors and therefore compliance with EU Market Abuse Regulation (MAR). - Company Webcast, market leader in webcast and webinar solutions, reduces the negative environmental impacts of transportation through

-"ESG Advisory", assists companies in making sense of investors' expectations and in building a comprehensive tailor-made ESG strategy by evaluating non-financial issues, providing ESG perception studies, prioritising and collecting data to engage with investors.
-Through commercial partnerships, "ESG Advisory" offer comes with (i) a reporting solution to facilitate the collection, reliability, consolidation and analysis of corporate ESG data and (ii) governance analytics and board assessments.
+- remote and digital conferences, while making sure that companies deliver regular communication. - Advisory and investor relations (IR) Solutions, supports listed companies to meet ESG requirements in a context of increasing compliance and transparency requirement, growing involvement of shareholders in Corporate Governance, and pressure from rating agencies on companies.
+This support consists in several offers, namely: - The "Shareholder Analysis" offer allows issuers to have a clearer understanding of the shareholding structure, proactive communication and rationalised targeting of investors. - "ESG Advisory" assists companies in understanding of investors' expectations and in building a comprehensive tailormade ESG strategy by evaluating nonfinancial issues, providing ESG perception studies, prioritising and collecting data to engage with investors.
+Through commercial partnerships, "ESG Advisory" offer comes with (i) a reporting solution to collection, facilitate the reliability, consolidation and analysis of corporate ESG data and (ii) governance analytics and board assessments.